 In the first two weeks of June, through the Beyond Business As Usual platform, we organized and hosted six events with Erin Meezan, Vice President of Sustainability for Interface.
-As one of the firms executives, and a key reason for why the firm is now a firm recognized leader for their efforts to build a business with a core of sustainability, I came away with a deep appreciation for the effort that a firm must expend when building internal engagement.
+As one of the corporate executives, and a key reason for why the firm is now a firm recognized leader for their efforts to build a business with a core of sustainability, I came away with a deep appreciation for the effort that a firm must expend when building internal engagement.

-It is a topic that is very often overlooked in this field, or talked about only at the surface level, but more often than not it is the ability of the visionary to engage his or her organization that will ultimately determine whether or not the vision is carried out.
+It is a topic that is very often overlooked in this field or talked about only at the surface level, but more often than not it is the ability of the visionary to engage his or her organization that will ultimately determine whether or not the vision is carried out.

-When discussing this very issue, Ms Meezan said that she believed that three things were done well.
+When discussing this very issue, Ms. Meezan said that she believed that three things were done well.

 - Ray Anderson’s personal engagement with executives, managers, and staff through regular visits and presentations of Mount Sustainability and Interface’s new mission.